m-soro/Data-Science-with-Python/Modules/data-types-operators.md

 **Bitwise operators** are special operators in Python that you can learn more about [here](https://wiki.python.org/moin/BitwiseOperators) if you'd like.

-**Quiz: Average Electricity Bill**
-It's time to try a calculation in Python!

-My electricity bills for the last three months have been $23, $32 and $64.
-What is the average monthly electricity bill over the three month period?
-Write an expression to calculate the mean, and use print() to view the result.

-**Quiz: Calculate**
-In this quiz you're going to do some calculations for a tiler.
-Two parts of a floor need tiling.
-One part is 9 tiles wide by 7 tiles long, the other is 5 tiles wide by 7 tiles long.
-Tiles come in packages of 6.

-How many tiles are needed?
-You buy 17 packages of tiles containing 6 tiles each.
-How many tiles will be left over?

-Fill this in with an expression that calculates how many tiles are needed.

-Fill this in with an expression that calculates how many tiles will be left over.

-> Quiz answers are in the python scripts tab

 ### Variables and Assignment Operators